thoughtbot/shoulda-matchers/CONTRIBUTING.md

 ### All tests

-In order to run all of the tests, simply run:
+To run all of the tests:

 ```bash
 bundle exec rake